oliseulean/vue3-certification/README.md

 tags: vue
 ---

-# Code a Create Movie Form
+# Polish your App

 # Challenge Description
-In this challenge, let's give users the ability to add new movies in the Movie Rating App.
+In this challenge, let's polish up the Movie Rating App with a few more features including:
+- The ability to delete movies
+- A display of the average rating.
+- A display of the total number of movies
+- and the ability to edit movies

 ## Requirements
-- Create an "Add Movie" button
-- Show a form for creating new movies when the button is clicked
-- Include the following fields on the form:
-  - Name: text input & required
-  - Description: textarea
-  - Image: text input
-  - Genre: dropdown & required & user can select multiple
-  - Is in theaters: checkbox
-- Validate the form on submit
+- Add a button on each movie allowing users to remove it from the list.
+- Calculate and display the average rating with a computed prop
+- Add a button to reset all movie ratings to zero.
-- Once submitted and valid, add the movie to the list
+- Calculate and display the total number of movies in the list
-- Clear and hide the form after the movie is added
+- Add the ability to edit each movie
-- Add a cancel button to the form
+  - Add an edit button to each movie
-  - Clicking the cancel button should clean up the form, and any error that it might have.
+  - Re-use the "Add Movie" form to edit movies
-  - Clicking the cancel button should hide the form for the user.
+  - Pre-fill the form with the data of the movie being edited

-> 💡 HINT: You can make up any genres you like

-> 💡 HINT: You can visit [imdb.com](https://imdb.com) to find movie descriptions, images, etc for testing your form
+  - On form submit, replace the old movie values with the new
+  - Ensure that the ratings of that movie are not lost when you edit it

 ## Other Considerations